-- Call Customer First on 0808 800 4005 if you're worried that a child or young person is at risk of neglect or harm, abuse, or
+- Customer First on 0808 800 4005 if you're worried that a child or young person is at risk of harm, abuse, or neglect

 If you would like to discuss whether or not a referral is required, please call the Professional Consultation Line on 03456 061 499 to speak with a MASH (Multi-Agency Safeguarding Hub) social worker.

 Information for professionals and members of the public

 From Monday 12 November 2018, if you have a concern or are worried about a child or a young person, you will need to complete and submit a multi-agency referral form (MARF) using the new secure Suffolk Children and Young People’s Portal.

 The first time you complete a referral you will be prompted to create a new portal account.
 Registering for an account is quick and easy, and you only need to do it once.
 To ensure the information you submit is secure, you will be required to log into your account every time you access the portal.
 Further support including a portal user guide and walk through videos are available on the portal overview page.

 The referral process and link to the Children and Young People's Portal is accessed through the Suffolk Safeguarding Partnership children's website.

 Contact social care services quickly and easily by webchat

 Did you know that questions about social care may be answered more quickly if you use webchat, available in the right hand corner of the screen?
 Open Monday to Friday, 9am to 4pm excluding bank holidays.